"Falanas no be God": Video as VDM arrives in court barefooted like a priest

 Legit.ng recalls reporting that VDM announced his arrival in Lagos on Wednesday, November 13, while sharing why he wouldn't apologise to the Falanas.

-In a video showing his arrival in court, VDM, who was wearing attire similar to that of a traditional priest, was seen walking barefoot.
+In a video showing his arrival in court, VDM, who was wearing an outfit similar to that of a traditional priest, was seen walking barefoot.

 Another clip showed excited fans cheering him on as he walked into the courtroom alongside his team.